httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 * The origin and alternative service's hostnames are the same when compared in a case-insensitive fashion, and

-* The chosen alternative service returns the same response as above.
+* The chosen alternative service returns the same representation as the origin did for the http-opportunistic resource.

 For example, this request/response pair would constitute reasonable assurances for the origin "http://www.example.com" for any alternative service also on "www.example.com":